Introduction

 In this subphase, you will learn about volatile memory accesses,

-read the source code in the volatile
+read the source code in the volatile skeleton subdirectory,

 and answer questions related to the source code.
 You won’t be